For New Directors at Fraternity/Sorority Headquarters

 • Schedule time to complete work assignments between sessions

-• Share relevant institutional information
+• Share relevant organizational information

 • Collect the following information:

-• Name
+• Participant's Name

 • Headquarters